 Nausea (with or without vomiting)

 Along with constantly feeling tired, you may also experience light-headedness or dizziness.
 Commonly known as “morning sickness,” this occurs during the first week after conception as blood vessels dilate and your blood pressure drops.
-Not every women will experience nausea the entire duration of the first trimester.
-However, in some cases it can start earlier and can last longer too.
+Not every woman will experience nausea the entire duration of the first trimester.
+However, in some cases, it can start earlier and can last longer too.

-Another reason behind this is the presence of human chorionic gonadotropin (hCG) which is produced soon after the fertilized eggs attaches to the uterine lining.
-Women with more hCG in their system experience severe nausea and vomiting (hyperemesis gravidarum), which would require medical intervention.
+Another reason behind this is the presence of a certain pregnancy hormone which is produced soon after the fertilized eggs attach to the uterine lining.
+Women with this hormone in their system experience severe nausea and vomiting (hyperemesis gravidarum), which would require medical intervention.